In Business coach, leadership, teams

 Let’s say you’ve started a leadership position and you want to make sure you demotivate the team you’re working with as quickly as possible, here are a couple of things that will definitely work (in no particular order):

-- Particularly if you’re new to the job and team, questioning what your team does wherever you can in a way that makes it clear you do not approve of their approach is a great starting point for demotivating leadership.
+• Particularly if you’re new to the job and team, questioning what your team does wherever you can.
+Particularly if you do it in a way that makes it clear you do not approve of their approach is a great starting point for demotivating leadership.
 It will leave your team wondering whether you are questioning their competence and ensure they will feel less secure in what they do and your support of their actions.
 It’s also a great way to ensure the hierarchy is well established between the team and yourself as their leader.

-- Do not give too many rewards either.
-The whole balance of giving and taking in an employer-employee relationship is entirely overrated, and that’s what their salary is for, isn’t it?
+• Do not give too many rewards either.
+The whole balance of giving and taking in an employer-employee relationship is entirely overrated.
+That’s what their salary is for, isn’t it?

-- Tell them you don’t want to be their friend.
-May not always work (not being your employee’s best buddy does make a lot of sense in many cases) but saying it out loud rather than thinking it are two different beasts entirely.
+• Tell them you don’t want to be their friend.
+May not always work (not being your employee’s best buddy does make a lot of sense in many cases).
+However, saying it out loud rather than thinking it are two different beasts entirely.
 For those of your employees who crave a close connection to their leader, this will make sure you will not have to deal with their attempts of building a connection at any point in the future.

 Having done all that, make sure you retreat to your office and, ideally, close the door, in order to let your actions have the maximum effect.